Open Wed-Mon, 10 AM - 5 PM | The last Friday of every month is FREE!

 Our intensive Student Leadership Day programming engages students in 9th-11th grades with captivating, world-class Upstander speakers, interactive programs, and the opportunity to create an action plan to take back to their school.
 Student Leadership Day inspires the change-makers to build leadership skills, explore their roles as citizens, and develop a deeper understanding of the Holocaust, genocide, and other human rights issues.
 Students return to their communities with the tools and drive to promote acceptance and understanding.

 We invite you to nominate up to ten of your 9th – 11th grade students to participate in this powerful day.
 The goal of Student Leadership Day is to increase awareness about the Holocaust, genocide, and human rights, and to help participants think about lessons we can learn from the past.
 Participating students will develop and carry out an action plan to address a social justice issue in their school, community, or the wider world.
-This year’s program will particularly highlight the Museum’s special exhibition Ghost Army: The Combat Con Artists of WWII.
-Please note, we are offering the program in two formats: virtual (on Zoom) and onsite at the Museum.
+This year’s program will particularly highlight the Museum’s newest core exhibition, Spagat Family Voices of Genocide.

 Dates & Times